zhaozhixu/LightNet/README.md

-A light weight neural network frontend framework for different software/hardware backends.
+A light weight neural network optimizer framework for different software/hardware backends.
 The first version is still under development.

 ## Overview

-[LightNet](https://zhaozhixu.github.io/LightNet) is a lightweight neural network compiler framework for different software/hardware backends.
+[LightNet](https://zhaozhixu.github.io/LightNet) is a lightweight neural network optimizer framework for different software/hardware backends.
+For the full documentation, see [LightNet](https://zhaozhixu.github.io/LightNet).

 ## Installation